mshinners/hello-world/README.md

 # hello-world

 I am almost brand new to coding.
-Once upon a time, long ago, I self-taught myself some Basic programming.
-I made a fun little secret agent login game, complete with colors, sounds and alarms.
+Once upon a time, long ago, I taught myself some Basic programming.
+I made a fun little secret agent login game, complete with color, sounds and alarms.
 I thought it was awesome at the time.
 Outside of that, my only coding has been very recent training on codingacademy.com.

 I have been maried for 17 years.
 We have 2 sons, ages 4 & almost 2.
 We are also Foster parents and have blessed and been